 A dwelling for the keeper was built about 190 feet west of the tower.
-The structure had six rooms, with a kitchen attached to its west side.
-As Sandy Point was prone to flooding during storms, an elevated walkway linked the dwelling to the tower.
+The structure had six rooms, with a kitchen attached to its north side.
+As low-lying Sandy Point was prone to flooding during storms, an elevated plank walkway linked the dwelling to the tower.

-On September 21, 1938 seventy-one year old Martin Thompson watched from the lighthouse dwelling as the winds picked up and the swells grew in the channel between Prudence Island and the mainland.
-Thompson, a former Keeper at Prudence Island, had a cottage near the lighthouse, but thought the keeper’s dwelling was the place to be in a storm.
-Two other guests, a Mr. and Mrs. Lynch, were also staying at the lighthouse with Keeper George T. Gustavus and his wife and son.
+On September 21, 1938, seventy-one year old Martin Thompson watched from the lighthouse dwelling as the winds picked up and the swells grew in the channel between Prudence Island and the mainland.
+Thompson, a former Keeper at Prudence Island who had twice been awarded the efficiency flag for having the model station in the district, owned a cottage near the lighthouse, but felt the keeper’s dwelling was the place to be in a storm.
+Two other guests, a James and Ellen Lynch, were also staying at the lighthouse with Keeper George T. Gustavus and his wife and son.
 Retired Keeper Thompson had seen a lot of powerful storms in his twenty years of service, but this one would top them all.

 Throughout Rhode Island, about 400 people were killed by the hurricane, including the keeper at the cast-iron Whale Rock Lighthouse at the entrance to Narragansett Bay, which was completely washed away.

-In an interview years later, George Gustavus said that the others in the house were “caught like rats in a trap” in the face of the record-high seas and winds.
-Gustavus had joined the Lighthouse Service in 1910, serving at Tarpaulin Cove Light on Naushon Island, Eastern Point Light, Thatcher Island off Cape Ann, and Cuttyhunk Island (all in Massachusetts) before arriving at Prudence Island.
-After the hurricane and the death of his first wife and son, Gustavus resumed his career in 1939, becoming keeper at Nobska Light on Cape Cod.
-He joined the Coast Guard in 1943 and finished his career at Chatham Light, retiring in 1945.
-He remarried in 1943 and had a number of children and grandchildren.
+In an interview years later, George Gustavus said that his family and houseguests were “caught like rats in a trap” in the face of the record-high seas and winds.
+“We all rushed up the stairs, [but] when the house broke up we were thrown in the rushing water,” Gustavus said.
+Keeper Gustavus had joined the Lighthouse Service in 1910, serving at Tarpaulin Cove Light on Naushon Island, Nobska Point, Eastern Point, Thatcher Island off Cape Ann, Cuttyhunk Island, Bird Island, and Dumpling Rock (all in Massachusetts), before arriving at Prudence Island in 1937.
+After the hurricane and the death of his wife and son, Gustavus resumed his career in 1939, becoming keeper at Nobska Light on Cape Cod.
+Keeper Gustavus joined the Coast Guard and remarried in 1943.
+He finished his career at Chatham Lighthouse, retiring in 1945.

-Today, the Prudence Island Lighthouse remains an active aid to navigation.
-In 2000, the Coast Guard gave the American Lighthouse Foundation a twenty-year contract to take care of the light, however, after vociferous protests the caretaker contract was transferred to a local group, the Prudence Island Conservancy, in August of 2001.
+Prudence Island Lighthouse remains an active aid to navigation, with a modern beacon producing a green flash every six seconds.
+In 2000, the Coast Guard gave the American Lighthouse Foundation a twenty-year contract to take care of the light, however, after vociferous protests, the caretaker contract was transferred to a local group, the Prudence Island Conservancy, in August 2001.
 Conservancy members repaired the tower’s foundation and applied a new coat of paint in 2002.

 Located on Sandy Point on the east side of Prudence Island.
 The lighthouse is owned by the Coast Guard and leased to Prudence Conservancy.
 Grounds open, tower closed.